Yoann-86/Yoann-86/README.md

 ## 🚀 About Me

-I’m 37 years old and currently enrolled in the CDA program at [O'clock school](https://oclock.io/formations/concepteur-developpeur-d-applications), which lasts 1050 hours of theory, followed by a 6-month internship to become Full-stack web developer.
+I’m 37 years old and currently enrolled in the CDA program at [O'clock school](https://oclock.io/formations/concepteur-developpeur-d-applications), which lasts 1050 hours of theory, followed by a 6-month internship @matera-tech to become Full-stack web developer.
 During this program, I am learning to develop structured and secure applications using JavaScript and its surrounding ecosystem.
 <br>
 I have a passion for coding and what can be accomplished with it.
 I enjoy discovering new things and understanding how they work.
 <br>